lu1dgy/react-pizza-v1/README.md

 <h1>React-pizza</h1>

 <h2>Description:</h2>
-<p>It's a SPA where you can add/delete pizzas to cart and sort them</p>
+<p>It's a SPA where you can add/delete pizzas to cart and sort them.It's desktop only version</p>

 <h3>Technologies:</h3>
 <p>This page has adaptive layout.</p>